d12frosted/elpa-mirror/gnu/corfu-readme.txt

 of Vertico.

 Icomplete provides both completion-in-region and minibuffer completion in a single package.
-While Corfu and Vertico are technically very similar to Icomplete, Corfu and Vertico are two separate packages in order to optimize the UI for the two distinct use cases, also leading to code bases which are easier to understand.
+While Corfu and Vertico are technically similar to Icomplete, Corfu and Vertico are two separate packages in order to optimize the UI for the two distinct use cases, also leading to code bases which are easier to understand.

 Corfu is a minimal package of less than 500 lines of code (my arbitrary limit for small components providing a single specific feature).
-In contrast to the very featureful and complex Company package, Corfu only provides the completion UI.
+In contrast to the featureful and complex Company package, Corfu only provides the completion UI.
 No custom backends are provided.
-Only ~completion-at-point-functions~ are supported.
-However many code completion backends provide ~completion-at-point-functions~, such that relying only on the default completion is often sufficient.
+The completions are provided by the ~completion-at-point-functions~.
+However many code completion backends provide ~completion-at-point-functions~, such that relying only on the default completion may often be sufficient.

 [[https://github.com/minad/corfu/blob/main/screenshot.png?raw=true]]

 * Features

-- Popup display with arrow key navigation
+- Popup display with scrollbar indicator and arrow key navigation
 - The popup must be summoned explicitly by =TAB=
 - The current candidate is inserted with =TAB= and selected with =RET=
 - Candidates sorting by prefix, string length and alphabetically
-- Completion is automatically left, after a candidate has been selected.
+- Completion is automatically terminated after candidate selection
 - Filter string can contain arbitrary characters and spaces (needed when filtering with the [[https://github.com/oantolin/orderless][Orderless]] completion style)
+- Deferred completion style highlighting for performance
+- Jumping to location/documentation of current candidate (Company extension)
+- Support for ~annotation-function~ and ~affixation-function~

+Notable non-feature: Timer-based automatic completions are not supported.

 * Configuration

-Corfu must be installed manually as of now.
+Corfu is available from [[http://elpa.gnu.org/packages/corfu.html][GNU ELPA]], such that it can be installed directly via ~package-install~.
 After installation, the local minor mode can be enabled with =M-x corfu-mode=.
 In order to configure Corfu and other packages in your init.el, you may want to use ~use-package~.
 I recommend to give orderless completion a try, which is different from the familiar prefix TAB completion.
 Here is an example configuration:

 #+begin_src emacs-lisp
-  ;; Enable TAB completion
-  (use-package emacs
-    :init
-    (setq tab-always-indent 'complete))

-  ;; Enable corfu
+  ;; Configure corfu
   (use-package corfu
+    ;; Optionally use TAB for cycling, default is `corfu-complete'.
+    ;; :bind (:map corfu-map
+    ;;        ("TAB" . corfu-next)
+    ;;        ("S-TAB" . corfu-previous))

+    ;; Enable the overlay only for certain modes.
+    ;; For example it is not a useful UI for completions at point in the ;; minibuffer.
     :hook ((prog-mode . corfu-mode)
-           (eshell-mode . corfu-mode)))
+           (eshell-mode . corfu-mode))

+    :config

+    ;; Optionally enable cycling for `corfu-next' and `corfu-previous'.
+    ;; (setq corfu-cycle t)
+  )

   ;; Use the `orderless' completion style.
   ;; Enable `partial-completion' for files to allow path expansion.